Life After Infertility: One Decade, Many Thoughts

 Decoding Our Biological Mystery

 Moreover, I had multiple intrauterine inseminations (IUI) combined with Clomid and pre-screened sperm.
-I added Chinese herbs, yoga, more diet changes, chiropractic adjustments, and large amounts of red raspberry leaf herbal tea.
+I added Chinese herbs, yoga, more diet changes, chiropractic adjustments, and consumed large amounts of red raspberry leaf herbal tea after someone told me of its uterine benefits.
 Finally, we’d saved enough money for the expensive and most complex of the fertility treatment regimens: intracytoplasmic sperm injection in vitro fertilization (ICSI IVF) and subsequent frozen embryo transfers coupled with acupuncture.

 In the wake of hopeful signs — my ovaries pumped out eggs, those eggs successfully fertilized, beautiful embryos blossomed — we allowed ourselves to dream.
 And I mean dream BIG, about finally holding our child in our arms.
 Failed IUI and IVF cycles shattered our dreams time and again.
 Our 30s amounted to a decade of of unsuccessful attempts to conceive, failed treatments, and worst of all, alpha pregnancy miscarriages.
 Meanwhile, baby bumps and mom’s clubs became all the rage.
 I found myself a misfit with no social support network.